Temporary, relocated or defunct

 It has also been suggested that this was a recasting of a foreign-made ring or chime.

-In any event, this chime has not been located and its disposition is unknown.
+In any event, the actual location of this chime has not been found

-- Floating Palace circus showboat, Ohio River
+- Floating Palace circus showboat, Ohio River, USA

 - In 1856, a 14-bell chime from the